Collateral consequences of criminal conviction: Collateral consequences in the United Kingdom

-Some limitations are in place in England and Wales due to the Rehabilitation of Offenders Act 1974, though this includes a number of exceptions.

 Collateral consequences in the United States

 Outline of collateral consequences

 In the United States, collateral consequences can include loss or restriction of a professional license, ineligibility for public funds including welfare benefits and student loans, loss of voting rights, ineligibility for jury duty, and deportation for immigrants, including those who, while not American citizens, hold permanent resident status.

 In general, all states impose such consequences except in situations where criminal charges are dropped or dismissed.
 In all jurisdictions throughout the U.S., judges are not obligated to warn of these collateral consequences upon a finding of guilt by trial, or prior to an admission of guilt by plea agreement, except as regards deportation.
 Deportation has been made an exception by the Supreme Court in Padilla v.
 Commonwealth of Kentucky.

-There are currently few legal remedies available for these collateral consequences.
-In recent years, some governmental organizations have, however, discouraged actions that would cause unfairly harsh collateral consequences; for example, the Equal Employment Opportunity Commission (EEOC) urges human resources managers not to automatically exclude all ex-convicts from employment consideration, particularly if they are members of minorities with disproportionate incarceration rates.
+There are few legal remedies available for these collateral consequences; however, some governmental organizations discouraged actions that would cause unfairly harsh collateral consequences.
+For example, the Equal Employment Opportunity Commission (EEOC) urges human resources managers not to automatically exclude all ex-convicts from employment consideration, particularly if they are members of minorities with disproportionate incarceration rates.